 Here things get interesting.
 There is a landmark case for newspapers and photo agencies that have posted a photo of Morel from Twitter.

-Morel was the photographer who covered the earthquake in Haiti.
-Some of his photos ended up on Twitter and someone else shared them online without crediting the photographer.
-AFP and Getty Images (which supply images to the agencies ) published these photos, which in turn appeared worldwide.
-Morel, of course, sued AFP and Getty Images.
+Morel was the photographer who covered the Haiti earthquake.
+Some of his photos came to Twitter and someone else gave them online without mentioning the photographer.
+AFP and Getty Images (which feed news agency news) have published these photos, which in turn have appeared worldwide.
+Morel of course sued AFP and Getty Images.

 Ultimately, the judge ruled for Morel.
 OR court decision made clear that AFP and Getty were wrong.
 They did not request Morel's permission to post or republish his photos.
 It did not matter that AFP found the pictures from someone else who published them on the internet.